 Buy Alibaba Shares Using a Broker

-Opening a brokerage is a painless process.
-You only need to fill out an online application form on the broker's website and provide proof of identity, like your Social Security Number (SSN), driver's license, valid passport, etc.
+Opening a brokerage is a hassle-free process.
+You only need to fill out an online application form on the broker's website and provide proof of identity, such as your Social Security Number (SSN), driver's license, valid passport, etc.

 Typically, your broker would also need your employment details and proof of income.
 Of course, all of these are standard requirements that brokers need to comply with for anti-money laundering, anti-terrorist financing, and tax law purposes.